vanjakom/trek-mate/README.md

 # trek-mate project

+# web dotstore

+old naming, migrating from map to dotstore ( raster, vector, geojson ) raster - png tile vector - location seq tile geojson - new, in development, support for styling

+mine, mapping, E7, transverzala, hike_and_bike use new dotstore approach

+# datasets

+switched from my-dataset and dataset to dataset-local and dataset-cloud

 # dotstore, try 2
 in trek-mate.dotstore

+mine, E7 and hike_and_bike use it, for both track and waypoints processing. both trek-mate and garmin are supported

 # prepare OsmChange ( osmc ) file for edits
 in trek-mate.dataset.zapis, 20210218, changing tags for zapis mapping